 When first described by Carl Linnaeus in 1753, peppermint was thought to be a distinct, indigenous plant native to Europe at large.
 It was later discovered that the herb is a naturally-occurring hybrid of spearmint and watermint, and it can be found wherever its parent species grow together.
 This herb is valued for its extensive culinary and medicinal applications.

 Peppermint Medicinal Properties

 - Ways to use Capsules, Hot infusions/tisanes, Liquid extracts, Food, Freshly ground, Powder, Essential oil

 Health Benefits of Peppermint

-Throughout its long history, peppermint has been used many ways thanks to its antispasmodic and antimicrobial properties.
-Peppermint is traditionally used for:
+Throughout its long history, peppermint has been used in many ways thanks to its antispasmodic and antimicrobial properties, including:

 Relieving gastrointestinal problems.
 The antispasmodic properties of peppermint has been traditionally used to soothe stomach aches, nausea, and irritable bowel syndrome (IBS).